 Just when you thought you could escape Baby Shark, it's back in the news.
 This time, it's because the music video for the ridiculously catchy children's track about a shark family has just crossed 10 billion views, becoming the first video to do so.
-It's also increased its lead over the platform's second most-watched video of all time, surpassing Spanish track Despacito on the platform.
+It's also increased its lead over the platform's second most-watched video of all time, Luis Fonsi's Despacito.

 So, for those who are curious, here is a countdown of the videos that make up the top 10 most-viewed on YouTube, with view counts from January 2022.

 This five-minute video, uploaded by Russian-language, child-orientated animation channel Miroshka TV, helps children learn the names of different colours in Russian.
 Strangely, there's also the tune of English nursery rhyme Old MacDonald Had a Farm playing in the background.

-The music video of the track from the Furious 7 soundtrack debuted in April 2015 and serves as a tribute to Fast and the Furious star Paul Walker, who died in a car accident in 2013.
+The music video of the track from the Furious 7 soundtrack debuted in April 2015 and serves as a tribute to The Fast and the Furious star Paul Walker, who died in a car accident in 2013.
 At one point in 2017, it was the most-viewed YouTube video before being eclipsed.
-See You Again was also the second video to pass the two billion view mark.
+See You Again was also the second video to pass the two-billion view mark.

 It's not a surprise to see an Ed Sheeran track in the top 10.
 Shape of You is undeniably catchy and holds the record for being the third-fastest video to reach one billion views and the second fastest to the reach two and three billion mark as well.
 It was also named Billboard Mainstream Top 40's number one song of the 2010s.

 For a while, no one could escape Luis Fonsi and Daddy Yankee's collaboration.
-The Spanish track debuted on YouTube in January 2017 and racked up more than one billion views in just 97 days (the second fastest to ever do so).
+The Spanish track debuted on YouTube in January 2017 and racked up more than one billion views in only 97 days, the second fastest to ever do so.
 It then garnered more milestones including becoming the first video to exceed four, five, six and seven million views on the platform.

 This is yet another track for children that also somehow became an inescapable tune for adults as well.
-The ridiculously catchy song about a shark family, produced by Korean educational entertainment company Pinkfong, this week surpassed Despacito to become the new most-viewed YouTube video, reaching more than seven billion views and counting.
+The ridiculously catchy song about a shark family, produced by Korean educational entertainment company Pinkfong, because the first YouTube video to surpass 10 billion views.